 Sequencing - We offer Illumina-based shotgun metagenomic sequencing.

 Data Analysis - We assist our clients to investigate how the composition and functional potential of either adult or infant gut microbiomes changes from specific prebiotic interventions.
 Furthermore, we can perform correlation analyses between prebiotic-induced changes in the gut microbiome and effects on clinical measures to hint towards the underlying mechanisms.

 We have particular expertise in Human Milk Oligosaccharides (HMOs) research.
 The infant gut microbiome includes diverse but specific microbial strains, which are capable of breaking down HMOs.
 Effects of prebiotic interventions on the microbiome can be concealed, for example HMOs are metabolized by different Bifidobacterium and Bacteroides strains in different infants.
 Our shotgun metagenomic pipeline, overcomes this obstacle by grouping strains based on their functional potential for e.g. breaking down HMOs.

 Below we have outlined our pipeline for integrative analysis of the effects of HMOs.
 The pipeline can be adjusted to target different nutritional products.

-Aron Eklund, PhD, Director of Bioinformatics
+Aron Eklund, PhD, VP, Technology